Blosc/blogsite/posts/blosc2-fancy-indexing.rst

              [[10, 11],
               [12, 13]]])

-Numpy supports many different kinds of fancy indexing, a flavour of which can be seen from the following examples, where ``row`` and ``col`` are integer array objects.
+NumPy supports many different kinds of fancy indexing, a flavour of which can be seen from the following examples, where ``row`` and ``col`` are integer array objects.
 If they are not of the same shape then broadcasting conventions will be applied to try to massage the index into an understandable format.

 1. ``arr[row]``
 2. ``arr[[row, col]]``